 Being an expert motorcyclist, though encouraged, may not keep you safe on the road.
 The majority of motorcycle accidents are caused by circumstances outside of the motorcycle rider’s control.
 This is the inherent risk of operating a motorcycle.

 Motorcycle Accident Causes

 Motorcycle collisions can lead to severe physical and property damage.
-Many motorcycle-car accidents are the result of other drivers and there is dangerous a presumption that vehicle drivers always have the “right-of-way.”
+Many motorcycle-car accidents are the result of other drivers, and there is a dangerous presumption that vehicle drivers always have the “right-of-way.”

 According to the National Highway Traffic Safety Administration (NHTSA), among the fatalities in two-vehicle crashes involving motorcycles and passenger vehicles, 90% were operators of motorcycles, 8% were motorcycle passengers, and the remaining 2% were occupants of passenger vehicles.